tschneidereit/typed-objects-explainer/README.md

 # Typed Objects Explainer

 This is an effort to pull together and explain the various typed objects spec in an informal fashion.
-The expanations are divided into
+The explanations are divided into
 groups:

 - [Core](core.md) defines the core typed objects proposal.